ImageImage

 Strategic Inflection Points as Exit Catalysts

 Businesses naturally reach inflection points where significant additional investment is required for the next phase of growth.
-These moments often present ideal exit opportunities, as buyers with greater resources can capitalize on the growth potential you've identified but may not be positioned to fund.
+These moments often present ideal exit opportunities, as buyers with greater resources can capitalize on the growth potential you have identified but may not be positioned to fund.

 Technology Investment